itshadowdev/itshadowdev/README.md

 # Welcome 👋
-So first lets give my introduction read quick.
+So first lets give my introduction really quick.
 I am a font end developer and a discord bot developer.

 ## Languages 👨‍💻
 I know [python](https://www.python.org/) as a bot developer in discord.
 And I also know html, Css, JavaScript as a web developer!